Previous dayMarch 31, 2026Next day

 108.1 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.0 earthquake 48 km W of Gorontalo, Indonesia at 23:51 UTC on March 31, 2026.
-This was a intermediate depth earthquake, focused at 108.1 km depth.
+This magnitude 4.0 event was detected 48 km W of Gorontalo, Indonesia on March 31, 2026, with origin time 23:51 UTC.
+The hypocenter lay at 108.1 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 0.542°, 122.626°.
+The epicenter is at 0.542°, 122.626°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31